Food, food, glorious food!

 What Kinds Of Food Do They Eat In Spain

-Spain is widely known for its delicious food, but what kinds of foods are the Spanish known to eat?
+When it comes to food, every country has something special to offer, for example, Arab countries like UAE are famous for their organic dates, India for its spices, etc. Spain is also widely known for its delicious food, but what kinds of foods are the Spanish known to eat?
 Well, there are so many regions – each with their own traditional dishes, cooking techniques and styles.
 One thing is for sure though – they all share a hearty and Spanish taste.

 You’ll find that in their meals, they emphasize a plant-based eating approach, loaded with vegetables and healthy fats, including olive oil and omega-3 fatty acids from fish.